spiffe/go-spiffe/v2/examples/spiffe-tls/README.md

 sudo -u client-workload ./client
 ```

-The server should have got a _"Hello server"_ message and responded with a _"Hello client"_ message.
+The server should have received a _"Hello server"_ message and responded with a _"Hello client"_ message.

-If either workload encounters a peer with a different SPIFFE ID, they will abort the TLS handshake and the connection will fail.
+If either workload encounters a peer with a different SPIFFE ID than the one it expects, the workload aborts the TLS handshake and the connection fails.
+For instance, when running the client with the server's user:
 ```
 sudo -u server-workload ./client

 Unable to read server response: remote error: tls: bad certificate
 ```

-And the server log shows:
+The server log would contain:
 ```
 Error reading incoming data: unexpected ID "spiffe://example.org/server"
 ```